cvxgrp/cone_prog_refine/README.md

-It does so by computing the gradient of the operator 𝒩 (z) ∈ 𝗥^(n), where z ∈ 𝗥^(n) is a primal-dual approximate solution, and 𝒩 (z) = 0 if and only if z in an *exact* primal-dual solution, or certificate, meaning one for which the optimality conditions are satisfied within machine precision.
+It does so by computing the gradient of the operator 𝒩 (z) ∈ 𝗥^(n), where z ∈ 𝗥^(n) is a primal-dual approximate solution (or certificate), and 𝒩 (z) = 0 if and only if z in an exact primal-dual solution (or certificate), meaning one for which the optimality conditions are satisfied within machine precision.

 It currently supports cone programs that are